William Unek

 William Unek (c.
-1929 – 21 February 1957) was a Belgian Congo police constable, mass murderer, spree killer, and serial killer who killed a total of 57 people in two separate spree killings three years apart.
+1929 – 20 February 1957) was a Ugandan police constable and serial mass murderer who killed a total of 57 people in two separate spree killings three years apart.

 Murder sprees

+Mahagi killings

-His first murder spree occurred near Mahagi, Belgian Congo in 1954, where he killed 21 people with an axe within an hour and a half, before escaping and finally ending up in British Tanganyika Territory.
+Unek, a Ugandan national and one of the Acholi people, committed his first murder spree near Mahagi, Belgian Congo in 1954, where he killed 21 people with an axe within an hour and a half, before escaping and finally ending up in the Tanganyika Territory.
+The motive was never ascertained.

+After escaping to Taganyika, Unek would intergrate into Taganyikan customs and settle in Malampaka, a village about 40 mile southeast of Mwanza.
+Whilst living there, he would work as a police constable and eventually marry.